+Detective Mystery Brain Teasers for kids are fun to read and solve.
+Check out our collection of detective mystery stories for kids.
 These brain teasers have been submitted by our visitors from all around the world.
-These quiz questions are fun for the brain and will puzzle you for some time.
+These quiz questions are fun for the brain and will puzzle you.
+Answers are provided!

 We have lots more puzzles to provide fun for your brain.
 Have fun solving these quiz questions.
 Choose from the following brain games:

 A man walked in the house.
 He was about to hang up his coat when he heard his wife say, "No John!
 Don't do it!"
 There was a shot and the woman was dead.
 There was a police officer, a doctor, and a lawyer standing next to her.
 The woman's husband knew that the police officer did it.
 But how did the husband know?

 A crime has been committed at Freemont Street.
 The main suspect is a man named Sean Baker.
 It was said that a man had been walking along the pathway when he was suddenly shot in the stomach.
 The suspect had brown hair, blue eyes and wore a baggy Armani suit just like Sean Baker's.

 Sean was asked to tell the story right from the beginning.
 "Well," said Sean, "I was just hanging around the park when I saw this man walking along the pathway.
 Suddenly, a guy came up from behind him and shot him!
 I ran home as fast as I could."
 The policemen asked him to give a description of the murderer.
 "He had a red moustache, red hair and a baggy Armani suit on."

 "I think this man is telling a lie," said one of the policemen.
 How did he know?

 A man is found dead one Saturday morning.
 He was killed while his wife was sleeping.
 The wife tells the police all that she knows.
 She tells them that the cook was cooking breakfast, the maid was cleaning and the butler was getting the mail.
 The police immediately arrest the person who is responsible.
 Who is responsible and why?